-We can produce your web videos and photographs as part of our promotional video package and provide you with short video clips, photo slideshows and interviews from throughout the day.
+We can produce your web videos and photographs as part of our affordable promotional video package and provide you with short video clips, photo slideshows and interviews from throughout the day.
 Or, you can arrange a day’s filming exclusively for producing short video clips and photographs specifically for your social media updates.
 The choice is yours.

 Solve your social media content problems today.
 Call Howard to book your free initial consultation.

 At Open Door Multimedia we offer Affordable Promotional Video Production and Photography to small businesses, charities, voluntary and third sector organisations throughout the Northwest – Lancashire, Greater Manchester, Merseyside, Cheshire, Cumbria and North Wales.
 We produce high quality videos and photographs for websites and social media and support you through the process so you get the best results at an affordable cost.

 Solve your social media content problems today.
 Here’s that number again

 A slideshow featuring photography by Howard Jackson of Open Door Multimedia – people, buildings, animals and some shots that are…… well a bit self indulgent and “arty”!